SatelliteShorelines/CoastSeg/docs/case_study_2.md

 - Our study site has a small pond located along the shoreline that will get picked up in the reference shoreline buffer and the pond's water land interface will get misidentified as a shoreline

-- To get around this issue we have 2 options:
+To get around this issue we have 2 options:

-  1. Shrink the reference shoreline buffer
+1.Shrink the reference shoreline buffer

 -- This would probably be the best solution for this specific, but if you have a dynamic coastline this may not be the best solution for you

-  2. Add a shoreline extraction area
+2.Add a shoreline extraction area

 **Example of Bad Shoreline**